ciroiriarte/ciroiriarte.github.io/_posts/2023-12-25-deploying-juniper-vlwc-on-pve.md

 Please check your openssl configuration.
 {% endhighlight %}

 Old Linux distributions instances and the security implications for a given environment is a threshed topic.
 I would just summarize the ask as: an OS refresh is due and Ubuntu 22.04.3 LTS is at your disposal.
-No, "we'll eventually deploy a new version and you should re-deploy" is not acceptable
+No, "we'll eventually re-package a new version of the appliance with patches applied and you should re-deploy" is not acceptable

 ## 3- Support for PVE/KVM